Lohith848/DineFlow/README.md

-# DineFlow - Online Food Ordering Platform
+# DineFlow - Online Food Ordering Platform.

 A web application to order food from The DineFlow with free delivery.